 Tier one is the least expensive, each tier progressively costs more along with the complexity of the drug and the illness it treats.
 Once you spend a specific dollar amount from copays (determined annually by Medicare), you move into the coverage gap.
 Learn more about Medicare Part D costs.

 The coverage gap is the “donut hole.”
 The donut hole is not an official term.
 Before 2006, Medicare beneficiaries were responsible for 100% of their drug costs after reaching their initial coverage limit.
 Beneficiaries paid out-of-pocket until they reached catastrophic coverage.
 The gap in financial assistance was like a “donut hole”.

-Currently, you pay 25% of the retail cost of your medications.
+Currently, you pay no more than 25% of the retail cost of medications that are covered by your plan while in the donut hole.
 The coverage gap applies until your out-of-pocket costs reach a specific dollar amount (determined by Medicare).

 If you reach the max out-of-pocket costs for the coverage gap, your coverage is considered catastrophic.
 When you reach catastrophic coverage, your Part D plan will cover 95% of your drug costs for the remainder of the year.

 - Tier 1 has the lowest copay for generic drugs.
 To receive approval from the Food and Drug Administration, generic drug makers must prove that their product performs the same way as the corresponding brand name drug.
 Generic drugs use the same active ingredients as brand name drugs to achieve desired results.